charlesrollin/tiny_search_engine/README.md

 ![Results](./img/queries.png)

 The inverted index file is accessed through the Collection Index Reader.
-The Reader uses the map that was produced during the construction of the index to retrieve posting lists.
-Hence getting the list of potentially relevant documents on a query is a O(1)(-ish) operation.
+The Reader uses the dense index that was produced during the construction of the index to retrieve posting lists.
+Hence getting the list of potentially relevant documents on a query is a `O(1)(-ish)` operation.r

 No Top-k algorithm was implemented in this exercise: the result list is sorted using the python built-in `sorted`.
 Hence time complexity is in `O(n.log(n))` (vs. `O(n.log(k))`).
 This can be an issue if a query has too many results.